openhwgroup/core-v-verif/tools/vptool/README.md

     sh vptool-example/runme.sh

   This will load all per-feature Verification Plans present in the `SAVED_DB_LOCATION` variable.
-  The corresponding path is `vptool-example/example-database/ip_dir/core-v/cva6/\*.pck` as defined in the configuration file `vptool-example/example-database/vptool/vp_config.py`.
+  The corresponding path is `vptool-example/example-database/ip_dir/core-v/cva6/\*.yml`.

   The New and Delete buttons at the bottom of the Feature, Sub-Feature and Verification Item selectors are greyed out except for the `New` button of the Feature selector.
-This indicates that the user does not hold the lock(s) permitting to edit the Feature that is currently selected.
+This indicates that the user does not hold the lock(s) permitting to edit the Feature that may be currently selected.

 - Select another Feature to see if you or someone else hold a lock on it:
   - a feature locked by you will have its name colored in green